🏡 Texas Reverse Mortgage for Seniors 62+

 🤠 Strong Texas Protections

-Texas homestead law and the mandatory 12-day review period give you additional protections above and beyond what federal law requires.
+Texas Section 50(a)(7) and the mandatory 12-day review period give you additional protections above and beyond what federal law requires.

 Every situation is different.
 Schedule a no-obligation consultation — we take an educational-first approach and will never pressure you into anything.
 Our goal is to help you make the best decision for your family.